-- Always inspect PPE for damage (tears, holes, worn elastic, etc.) and contamination prior to use. - All PPE must be: checked for defects on a regular basis, eg. perished tubing, holes in gloves, etc. - If an item cannot be properly cleaned or becomes damaged it should be discarded.
-When in doubt, throw it out. - Reusable PPE should be immediately cleaned after each use with the appropriate cleanser (usually soap and water). - Disposable items should only be used once and replaced when contaminated. - Always assume PPE is contaminated: it is worn to protect against hazardous substances. - Remove PPE prior to exiting the lab to help prevent the spread of contamination. - Be sure you know the proper methods for putting on, taking off, and fit-checking any PPE worn.
+- Always inspect PPE for damage (tears, holes, worn elastic, etc.) and contamination prior to use. - All PPE must be: checked for defects on a regular basis, e.g. perished tubing, holes in gloves, etc. - If an item cannot be properly cleaned or becomes damaged it should be discarded.
+When in doubt, throw it out. - Reusable PPE should be immediately cleaned after each use with the appropriate cleanser (usually soap and water). - Disposable items should only be used once and replaced when contaminated. - Always assume PPE is contaminated: it is worn to protect against hazardous substances. - Remove PPE prior to exiting the lab to help prevent the spread of contamination.

+• Be sure you know the proper methods for putting on, taking off, and fit-checking any PPE worn.

-Should the conditions in which the PPE is used alter, a new risk assessment should be conducted and the PPE changed if necessary.
+If the conditions under which the PPE is used for change, a new risk assessment should be conducted and the PPE should be adjusted or replaced as needed.